tsantospan/DASNN/README.md

 ```
 python3 train.py --norm-images --labels-out tanh --autolr --batchnorm
 ```
+Caution !
+The training behaves very well, the validation as well, but for some reason (I CAN'T FIND WHY) when we try it outside of the training loop the results are very bad (even on training data !!!).
+This problem is only with batchnorm, so for the moment don't use batchnorm (or inquire on the reason why it makes the results bad before).

 ## Details on the convolutional structures
 There are two main possible convolutional structures : square and rectangle.
 In the square one, we transform the images into squares (by repeating valyes or interpolating).
 Therefore the convolutional structures are meant to work with squared 900x900 images.
 In the rectangle one, we let the images as rectangles.
 The convolutional structures are meant to work with 900x25 images.